lillee93/Arch_Task/README.md

 - **Static dependency approximation**
   Import-based dependency graphs approximate architecture and may miss dynamic wiring.

-- **Refactoring recommendations are constrained by evidence granularity**
+- **Refactoring recommendations are constrained by validation scope**
-  Because the evidence block focuses on packages/edges/files (not full AST or call graphs), recommendations prioritize breaking dependency edges and improving modular boundaries, rather than proposing exact method signatures or precise extraction steps at the method level.
+  Because my Part B pipeline validates only structural format and evidence provenance, an LLM recommendation can pass the post-check verifier while still being wrong in practice; without external validation gates such as a clean build, regression tests, and a post-change dependency-graph diff, correctness and impact cannot be guaranteed.
 ```
 More detailed limitations are provided in my report (Part C, Question 1).